 The Bottom Line

-To get the most out of your espresso, you’ll probably want to limit yourself to a maximum of six single espresso shots in one day.
+To enjoy your espresso without risking your health, you’ll probably want to limit yourself to a maximum of six single espresso shots in one day.
+But how many shots of espresso will kill you?
 Depending on factors like your weight and caffeine sensitivity, drinking 156 shots of espresso or 105 cups of coffee in a single day could kill you!
 Luckily, that’s a pretty extreme number that’s easy to avoid.
 You want to enjoy your espresso, right?

 - How Does Caffeine Work?
 What You Need to Know

 - 25 Surprising Effects Coffee Has on Your Body

 - How to Drink Espresso Like a Pro (Tips & Tricks)